Nishi25/Basic-Banking-System/README.md

-This is a basic banking system.
+This is a Basic Banking System.